DevOpsDani/inventory-access-gateway/README.md

 ### Observability Stack
 - **Metrics**: CloudWatch custom metrics for API performance and usage
-- **Logging**: Collect and centralize application\appsync\cognito logs for monitoring and troubleshooting.
+- **Logging**: Collect and centralize application\appsync\cognito logs for monitoring and troubleshooting
 - **Alerting**: Automated alerts for error rates, latency, and security events

 ### Secrets Management
-- **AWS Secrets Manager**: Securely store and manage database credentials, API keys, and other sensitive configuration data.
+- **AWS Secrets Manager**: Securely store and manage database credentials, API keys, and other sensitive configuration data

 ## 4. Scalability & Extensibility

 ### Multi-Tenant Support
 - **Tenant Isolation**: After a user signs up, a tenant identifier is sent to a Post Confirmation Lambda, which automatically assigns the user to the appropriate Cognito group.
-This ensures each user is linked to the correct tenant, enabling the application to enforce tenant-specific access and maintain strict data isolation across organizations.
+This ensures each user is linked to the correct tenant, enabling the application to enforce tenant-specific access and maintain strict data isolation across organizations

-### Horizontal Scalability
+### Scalability
 - **Auto-Scaling**: Usage of managed services for out of the box scaling
-- **Global Distribution**: Multi-region deployment capability
-- **Caching**: AppSync query result caching for improved performance
-- **HPA**: HPA for horizontal pod autoscaling
+- **Multi-Environment Deployment**: Supports deployment across multiple environments and regions
+- **HPA**: Dynamically adjusts the number of pods based on CPU and memory usage

 ## 5. Technology Choices